leo0514/vpc-on-classic-network/using-lbaas.md

 * **HTTP:** An `HTTP GET` request against a pre-specified URL is sent to the back-end server port.
 The server port is marked healthy upon receiving a `200 OK` response.
 The default `GET` health path is "/" through the UI, and it can be customized.

-* **TCP:** The Load Balancer attempts to open a TCP connection with the back-end server on a specified TCP port.
+* **TCP:** The load balancer attempts to open a TCP connection with the back-end server on a specified TCP port.
 The server port is marked healthy if the connection attempt is successful, and the connection is closed.

 The default health check interval is 5 seconds, the default timeout against a health check request is 2 seconds, and the default number of retrial attempts is 2.
 {: note}